utopia-rise/fmod-gdextension/README.md

 So, you are supposed to put fmod libraries under `libs/fmod/{platform}`, according to the platforms you want to support.

+Otherwise, you can use [our example project](https://github.com/utopia-rise/GDNative-example-repo), which already contains the appropriate structure.

 Feel free to modify SConstruct according to your project structure.

 `CMakeLists` is here for CLion ide, as we are used to JetBrains tools.
 Unfortunately, CLion does not currently support